Slavic carnival: Masopust in the Czech Republic

-In same processions a serious attention is given to a dance, mainly, to the ceremonial dances of young men who are called "bobkovníci" or "Turci".
+In the same processions, serious attention is given to a dance, mainly, to the ceremonial dances of young men who are called "bobkovníci" or "Turci".
 During the party other ceremonial dances are performed.
 These are called "na len" or "žabská".

-In many other localities the festivity is made without these ceremonial components.
+In many other localities the festivity is held without these ceremonial components.
 There is only the presentation of masks left and it is a form of rural popular amusement which is connected with one particular date.

-The word fašank is created from mangling the German word Fasching which has got the same meaning.
-The word carnival comes from Roman languages, exactly from a connection of words carne (meat) and vale (leave).
+The word fašank is created from mangling the German word Fasching which carries the same meaning.
+The word carnival comes from Roman languages, exactly from the connection of the words carne (meat) and vale (leave).
 This word formation describes the situation when the meat is already eaten and there is nothing left.
 Another interpretation might be hidden behind the Latin words "carrus navalis", which means a ship of Fools.

 Zapusty in Poland

 The Polish carnival season includes Fat Thursday (Polish: Tłusty Czwartek), when pączki (doughnuts) are eaten, and Śledzik (Shrove Tuesday) or Herring Day.
 The Tuesday before the start of Lent is also often called Ostatki (literally "leftovers"), meaning the last day to party before the Lenten season.

 The traditional way to celebrate Zapusty is the kulig, a horse-drawn sleigh ride through the snow-covered countryside.
 In modern times, carnival is increasingly seen as an excuse for intensive partying and has become more commercialized, with stores offering carnival-season sales.